Oblivious-Oblivious/Emeralds/README.md

 ## Development

+* Create a dependency tree, remove duplicate entries and then install
 * Add option for debug and release compilation
 * Add Makefile variables on a crystal option parser
-* Add options for operating system specific compilation
-* Create a dependency tree, remove duplicate entries and then install
 * Refactor the initialization method using functionality that writes strings to variable files

 ## Contributing